-Aside from a great location – nestled between the Italian and Austrian borders – this is a great spot to be if you want to make the most of your trip and visit both countries.
+Kranjska Gora has a great location between the Italian and Austrian borders.
+It’s a great resort if you want to make the most of your trip and visit both countries.
 Most importantly, it’s a gorgeous little village and valley.

 Must do: Wander through the nearby town for quaint cafés, bars, and beautiful historical structures!

-- Lift Tickets: There are a couple of ways to save on lift tickets.
-Purchase in advance, six days+, as a group, or a family pass.
+There are a couple of ways to save on lift tickets.
+Purchase in advance, six days+, as a group or a family pass.
 Wherever you are walking up to the window day of will yield the highest lift ticket prices.

-- Avoid Unnecessary Expenses: It’s easy to lose track of expenses when traveling.
-All of those cappuccinos, wines, and souvenirs can add up really quick.
+It’s easy to lose track of expenses when traveling.
+All of those cappuccinos, wines and souvenirs can add up quickly.
 Especially when you’re on a ski holiday, where eating out isn’t exactly a poor man’s activity.
-It’s often the small experiences that can add up and break a budget.
+The little experiences can often add up and break a budget.

-- Pack that lunch: On mountain food is expensive.
-That being said the food in the Alps and Europe is some of the best we’ve had while on a ski trip.
-However, for those on a budget pick up the ingredients to make some sandwiches for lunch on the mountain.
-Peanut butter and jelly, protein bars and shakes, and apples are always a good go-to food option.
+Any dining on the mountain is expensive.
+The food in the Alps is some of the best we’ve had while on a ski trip.
+However, those on a budget pick up the ingredients to make some sandwiches for lunch on the mountain.
+Peanut butter, jelly, protein bars, shakes, and apples are always good go-to food options.

-- Pick the Right Time: Peak season will always see higher prices.
-Even lift tickets can fluctuate in price, but the biggest difference in price will be regarding accommodation.
-If the snow looks good you can always book later in the season with good assurance there will still be snow while getting a lower rate on accommodation.
+Peak season will always see higher prices.
+Even lift tickets can fluctuate in price, but the most significant price difference will be regarding accommodation.
+If the snow looks good, you can always book later in the season with the excellent assurance there will still be snow while getting a lower rate on accommodation.

-The mountains can be a dangerous place, and although it may not seem like it, skiing/snowboarding definitely comes with risks.
-Wherever we can we attempt to mitigate risks and make sure we are being safe.
+The mountains can be dangerous, and although it may not seem like it, skiing/snowboarding comes with risks.
+Wherever we can, we attempt to mitigate risks and ensure we are safe.

-- Ski to Your Ability: There is a big difference between pushing yourself and getting in over your head.
+There is a big difference between pushing yourself and getting in over your head.
 The latter puts yourself and even others at risk.
-You should also always be in control, too often do we see beginners straight lining down the mountain at crazy speeds.
+You should also always be in control too.
+It’s often we see beginners straight-lining down the mountain at crazy speeds.
 Remember, whoever is downhill has the right of way.

-- Be Prepared: Always carry an extra layer in case temperatures drop and pack necessities like water and chapstick.
-If you’re going into the backcountry or anywhere out of bounds you should have all necessary avalanche equipment.
+Always carry an extra layer in case temperatures drop and pack necessities like water and chapstick.
+If you’re going into the backcountry or anywhere out of bounds, you should have all the necessary avalanche equipment.

-- Safety Code: Make sure to always ahead to the safety code.
+Make sure to always stick to the safety code.